Aragon: Prehistory

 The oldest testimonies of human life in the lands that today make up Aragon go back to the time of the glaciations, in the Pleistocene, some 600000 years ago.
 This population left the Acheulean industry that found its best weapons in the hand axes of flint or the cleavers of quartzite.

 In the Upper Palaeolithic appeared two new cultures: Solutrean and Magdalenian.

 The Epipaleolithic was centered in Lower Aragon, occupying the epoch between the 7th and the 5th millennium.

-In the first half of the 5th millennium BCE, Neolithic remains are found in the Huescan Outer Ranges and in Lower Aragon.
+In the first half of the 5th millennium BCE, Neolithic remains are found in the Huescan Outer Ranges (Rangos Exteriores) and in Lower Aragon.

-The Eneolithic was characterized in the province of Huesca presenting two important megalithic nuclei: the Pre-Pyrenees of the Outer Ranges and the High Pyrenean valleys.
+The Eneolithic was characterized in the province of Huesca, presenting two important megalithic nuclei: the Pre-Pyrenees of the Outer Ranges and the High Pyrenean valleys.

-The Late Bronze Age begins in Aragon around 1100 BCE with the arrival of the Urnfield culture.
+The Late Bronze Age began in Aragon around 1100 BCE with the arrival of the Urnfield culture.
 They are Indo-European people, with an alleged origin in Central Europe, who incinerate their dead by placing the ashes in a funeral urn.
-There are examples in the Cave del Moro of Olvena, the Masada del Ratón in Fraga, Palermo and the Cabezo de Monleón in Caspe.
+There are examples in the Cave del Moro of Olvena, the Masada del Ratón in Fraga, Palermo, and the Cabezo de Monleón in Caspe.

-From the metallurgical point of view there seems to be a boom given the increase in foundry molds that are located in the populations.
+From the metallurgical point of view, there seems to be a boom given the increase in foundry molds that are located in the population.

-The Iron Age is the most important, since throughout the centuries it is the true substratum of the Aragonese historical population.
+The Iron Age is the most important, since throughout the centuries it has been the true substratum of the Aragonese historical population.

-The arrival of Central Europeans during the Bronze Age by Pyrenees until reaching the Lower Aragon area, supposed an important ethnic contribution that prepared the way to the invasions of Iron Age.
+The arrival of Central Europeans during the Bronze Age by Pyrenees until reaching the Lower Aragon area, is supposed to have made an important ethnic contribution that prepared the way to the invasions of the Iron Age.